 The Dowling Town Centre includes areas north and south of Highway 144.
 The area to the north of Highway 144 consists of a strip mall, anchored by a grocery store and a few single detached homes accessed off of a service road (Main Street).
-The area to the south consists of public uses including Larchwood Public School, City of Greater Sudbury Public Works and EMS buildings and an arena.
+The area to the south public consists of uses including Larchwood Public City of Greater School, Sudbury Public Works and EMS buildings and an arena.